 - Manufacturing units continuously monitor the production process, test the safety and quality of products, make risk assessments, and train employees.

-- Atlas Copco has an internal Loss Prevention Standard to ensure high level of protection.
+- Atlas Copco Group has an internal Loss Prevention Standard to ensure high level of protection.

 - Production units have developed business continuity plans.

 - Ambition to certify all manufacturing units in accordance with the ISO 14001 standard.

 - Physical distribution of products is concentrated to a number of distribution centers and their delivery efficiency is continuously monitored.